 This refillery for home and personal care products makes low-waste shopping easy, accessible, and fun.
 Find beeswax candles, handcrafted soaps, beauty products, gift ideas, and other sustainably made goods.
 Don’t miss the large selection of lush green plants for sale as well.

 Perhaps one of the most iconic shopping stops is best saved for the weekend.
-The Vancouver Farmers Market is Southwest Washington’s #1 visitor attraction and home to more than 100 vendors.
-Discover fresh and local produce, flowers, plants, baked goods, delicious food, pet treats, accessories, and more.
-The market is a pet friendly place where you can chat with people who have grown or created your purchase, grab a bite to eat, listen to music, stroll through the park, watch the kids play, and enjoy a wonderful, relaxing day.
+The Vancouver Farmers Market is a top attraction and home to more than 100 vendors.
+Discover fresh local produce, flowers, baked goods, delicious food, pet treats, and more.
+The market is also one of Vancouver’s pet-friendly places.

 Major Annual Events & Festivals